Communication with district coaches can be initiated through the TSSAA Portal by clicking on the following tabs:

 - Video / Videostream / Radio - All taping or filming by a school must be approved by the local Game Director, and the Game Director shall assign space, when available, for the school to tape or film.
 Rules governing videostreaming or other broadcast of a postseason contest are found in the TSSAA Media Regulations.

 - Tournament Awards - TSSAA provides a district championship plaque and a district runner-up plaque (If your district would like to present third and/or fourth place plaques, then the tournament director will need to contact A&M Products at (815) 875-2667.
 You may be asked to provide a purchase order number when ordering.).
-Please check the list of the Basketball Awards Coordinators to determine where the district plaques have been sent.
-Tournament directors are encouraged to contact the Athletic Director of the school that received their district's awards and make arrangements for delivery.
+If you have not received your championship and runner-up plaques by February 17, please contact Shonnie Speicher (firstname.lastname@example.org).

 - Submitting Results - In Division I there shall be two districts in each region.
 The first, second, third, and fourth place teams from each district shall advance to the regional tournament.
 Therefore, upon completion of the district tournament, please email your district champion, runner-up, third place, and fourth place to: email@example.com.